iamkenos/ellie/docs/DETAILED_GUIDE.md

 `ellie init`

-This will generate a default configuration file `ellie.conf.js` on the same directory as where the command is executed.
+This will generate a default configuration file `ellie.conf.ts` on the same directory as where the command is executed.

 Refer the help menu for a quick overview of the properties supported: